-To help you make this decision, at CREATE Fertility we run monthly, free open days or evenings at our Bristol clinic, allowing you to meet the team and find out more about our services before you commit to treatment.
+To help you make this decision, at CREATE Fertility we run monthly, free open days allowing you to meet the team and find out more about our services before you commit to treatment.

-Our open days and evenings are open to anyone who wants to find out more about fertility or Natural and Mild IVF.
+Our open days are open to anyone who wants to find out more about fertility or Natural and Mild IVF.

 A standard agenda for an open day is as follows:

 Tickets are free but numbers are limited to enable us to give you the best possible attention so please register to book your place.

 I am very happy that I came to CREATE Fertility.
 I do believe God guided me to be treated there by very nice doctors and staff.
 I am 46 years old, 20 weeks pregnant and everything is normal.
 I do think women should be given an opportunity to try IVF and CREATE gives this chance to many women who would be refused by other doctors.